futile/scala-2-3-sjs-cross.g8/README.md

 Template license
 ----------------
-Written in 2023 by 'Felix Rath', felixm.rath@gmail.com
+Written in 2023 by Felix Rath, felixm.rath@gmail.com

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.